nicole-zy/Interactive-Lab-Hub/Lab 5/README.md

 Now flight test your interactive prototype and **note your observations**:
 For example:
-1. When does it what it is supposed to do?
+1. When does it what it is supposed to do? \n
 The device asks if the participant to take a picture when the participant opens the eyes.
-2. When does it fail?
+2. When does it fail? \n
 When the participant's eyes are closed, or obstructed, or a face is not detected.
-3. When it fails, why does it fail?
+3. When it fails, why does it fail? \n
 The main idea behind the system is to detect a face, and to detect eyes so that a good picture can be taken.
 This will fail, correctly, if this conditions are not met.
-4. Based on the behavior you have seen, what other scenarios could cause problems?
-If the user, for example, makes funny faces on purpose for the picture, it is likely that the detection software will not prompt the user or allow them to take a picture because the conditions are not met.
+4. Based on the behavior you have seen, what other scenarios could cause problems? \n If the user, for example, makes funny faces on purpose for the picture, it is likely that the detection software will not prompt the user or allow them to take a picture because the conditions are not met.
 Also, because of the nature of the code, it is also likely that the prompt to take a picture shows up for less than a second at a time because the rendering takes a while.
 This would not be user friendly as it would end up being harder for the user to take a picture.

 **Think about someone using the system.
 Describe how you think this will work.**
-1. Are they aware of the uncertainties in the system?
-The user is aware of the conditions that need to be met before they are able to take a picture.
+1. Are they aware of the uncertainties in the system? \n The user is aware of the conditions that need to be met before they are able to take a picture.
 However, the uncertainty of the speed at which the detection is performed can lead to issues during production.
-2. How bad would they be impacted by a miss classification?
-The consequences wouldn't be terrible if a picture was taken when the user wasn't ready, as deleting a picture is fairly straightforward.
+2. How bad would they be impacted by a miss classification? \n The consequences wouldn't be terrible if a picture was taken when the user wasn't ready, as deleting a picture is fairly straightforward.
 If the detection software takes too long and the user is unable to take a picture all together, that would be a pretty negative impact as the purpose of the system as a whole would be defeated.
-3. How could change your interactive system to address this?
-We could change our system to automatically snap pictures when conditions are met.
+3. How could change your interactive system to address this? \n We could change our system to automatically snap pictures when conditions are met.
 When the user tries to take a picture and they have to move to click the button, sometimes the face form alters and if the detection software processes that too slowly and cannot redirect the face and eyes fast enough, it would cause the picture not to be taken.
 With automatic picture taking, this fault is taken care of.
-4. Are there optimizations you can try to do on your sense-making algorithm.
-We could include algorithms from the teachable machines portions to account for more conditions that could be met in order to take a picture.
+4. Are there optimizations you can try to do on your sense-making algorithm. \n We could include algorithms from the teachable machines portions to account for more conditions that could be met in order to take a picture.
 This could include making sure masks are off, etc.

 ### Part D